 Finding a sense of place and belonging

-Pastoral care is multifaceted to ensure each and every child is happy and well-cared for:
+Pastoral care is multifaceted to ensure every child is happy and well-cared for:

 - Houses.
 Pupils love being part of a House.
 It fosters a sense of belonging and children are spurred on to earn ‘pluses’ for their House.
 Team loyalty is cemented through participation in Inter-House competitions in music, sport, art, and drama

 - Peer friendship and respect.
 Strolling through the campus as a visitor or parent, you will see how the older pupils are considerate and helpful towards the young ones.
-And the younger pupils respect and aspire to be the confident young people they encounter on a daily basis.
+And the younger pupils respect and aspire to be the confident young people they encounter daily.

-During the first week of the academic year, all of the girls and boys are invited to attend the whole school overnight camp to get to know one another and build trust and relationships with each other and with staff.
+During the first week of the academic year, all of the girls and boys attend the whole school overnight camp to get to know one another and build trust and relationships with each other and with staff.

 Throughout the academic year, each year group takes part in two team building sessions.
 One of the most popular activities is the ‘on the water’ raft day at our neighbouring Ardingly Reservoir.